rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

     ls

-You should see this:

-    mh_user@MicrobiomeHelper:~/Desktop/16S_chemerin_tutorial$ ls
-    fastq  map.txt

-"fastq" is the directory containing all the sequencing files, which we are going to process. "map.txt" contains metadata about the samples.
+You should see two names: "fastq" is the directory containing all the sequencing files, which we are going to process. "map.txt" contains metadata about the samples.
 We can look at it with the _less_ command (hit "q" to exit):

     less map.txt